 However, you may need to replace these side brushes frequently because they do not design these brushes to last longer.
 It may last around 3 months.
 But do not worry, these brushes are cheap and easy to replace.
 While replacing, these side brushes deserve much care just like other components.

 Side brushes get dirty quickly while sweeping, just because these are the components that are in direct contact with debris.

 You can remove most of the sand from side brushes by cleaning them with clean water.
 To do so, detach the side brushes first, and make sure they are dry before you reattach them back.

 8. Unclog the Wheels

-Mostly, hair has a knack of winding around the brush roll.
-This causes clogging the suction inlet.
+Mostly, hair has a knack for winding around the brush roll.
+This causes clogging of the suction inlet.
 Human hair, pet hair, and string can cause trouble in the movement of your unit.
 Because it can wind up with wheels of it.

 If you feel the wheels of your unit are dirty more than usual, then it is best to detach them and clean them completely.
 You can detach the wheels with a screwdriver.
 After cleaning the wheels, you can attach them back with the screwdriver.

 9. Update the Software

 Smart devices use very special algorithms to keep working smoothly.
 These algorithms also help them understand user behavior and change their settings accordingly.

 Occasionally, the software of any smart product model needs to be updated.
 It smartens the algorithms.
 This ultimately helps the robot to work better.